ishikawa-group/vasp_how_to/english/energy_molecule.md

 * When all the files i.e. INCAR, POSCAR, KPOINTS, and POTCAR are made, you can execute the vasp in the directory.
     + `vasp_std >& {output_filename}`

-# How to execute job in superconmputers
+# How to execute job in supercomputers
 * Now we will asssume using TSUBAME.
 * The supercomputer usually uses the **job queueing system**, to take control of the calculations of many users.
 The queing system assigns the jobs to vacant nodes (computers).
 * You need to submit the job in a **login node**, the computer you first login to use the TSUBAME.
 The computation is done in other nodes, and you do not need to login these computational nodes.